Top Tips For Laundering Clothes

 1. Read clothes labels carefully

 This is particularly important when laundering an item for the first time.
-If the item indicates ‘Dry clean only’ this means that the garment is not suitable to be washed in water and hence must be brought to a dry cleaners for cleaning.
+If the item indicates ‘Dry clean only’ or it does not have a laundry basket symbol then this means that the garment is not suitable to be washed in water and hence must be brought to a dry cleaners for cleaning.

 2. Clean clothes regularly